AT-Publishing/website/_posts/2017-03-14-monero-cold-storage.md

 {{ site.ads.trezorlong }}
 </p>

-Trezor by SatoshiLabs was supposed to get Monero supported by their hardware wallet, [someone worked on the project before](https://altcointrading.net/monero-wallet/) and there are a few brave ones who hacked up their Trezors to get a working hardware wallet for Monero punk-style.
-Working for now, that is.
-The code written for Trezor will be incompatible soon as Monero upgraded since that.
+Trezor by SatoshiLabs was supposed to get Monero supported by their hardware wallet, [someone unrelated worked on the project before](https://forum.getmonero.org/4/academic-and-technical/2495/experimental-trezor-firmware-testing) and there are a few brave ones who hacked up their Trezors to get a working hardware wallet for Monero punk-style.

+The developer kept up new (experimental) releases up until December 2016 when the links to his Github repo went defunct.
+Alarmed Monero users started inquiring and [here is his explanation on Reddit](https://www.reddit.com/r/TREZOR/comments/5ezhly/monero_with_trezor/) - in short, the experimental Trezor firmware became obsolete before it stopped being experimental.

+There already was a [project to add Trezor support for Monero](https://forum.getmonero.org/9/work-in-progress/265/adding-monero-support-for-trezor?page=&noscroll=1#post-1520) (even successfully funded!) in 2015 but it is marked as **"Completed  -  Failed promises and broken dreams"**.

-#### Keepkey - ,,Erm, not really."
+#### Keepkey - No Plans

-The Trezor spin-off is not planning to implement Monero either:
+The Trezor spin-off never seriously planned to implement Monero:

 > We are considering it, but it is not on the roadmap at the moment. [ via r/keepkey](https://www.reddit.com/r/keepkey/comments/5m58vv/monero_support/dc1fkzx/)

-#### Jaxx - ,,Near term plans halted"

-{% amp700 border {{page.image[2]}} "jaxx monero" %}

-<blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">Saddens me to announce we&#39;ve halted <a href="https://twitter.com/jaxx_io">@jaxx_io</a> <a href="https://twitter.com/monerocurrency">@monerocurrency</a> near term integration plans.
-Too many difficulties.
-Need to refocus resources.</p>&mdash; Anthony Di Iorio (@diiorioanthony) <a href="https://twitter.com/diiorioanthony/status/826953622088982528">2 February 2017</a></blockquote>

-Jaxx was the most promising Monero integration, hands down.
-In [November 2016]( http://decentral.ca/jaxx-monero-integration-update/) Jaxx people asked the Monero team for help - fluffypony [provided source code for both backend and front-end](https://www.reddit.com/r/Monero/comments/5dsqrf/jaxx_monero_integration_update_3/da73yrj) and whenever Jaxx developers were clueless with something they could ask.
-The discussion was even public on Reddit at first, before trolls chased the devs away to private channels.
-Since then amount of news diminished.

-Fast-forward to February 2017, `"something something no Monero for Jaxx"`.
-It seems like there was some tension between the Jaxx team and fluffypony - apparently fluffy's changes in XMR codebase rendered some of the Jaxx's new code useless again so the management decided to ditch it for now and focus on the [currently ongoing major Jaxx upgrade](https://twitter.com/diiorioanthony/status/842000749106237441), although [fluffypony was more sarcastic than that](https://www.reddit.com/r/Monero/comments/5rjll8/looks_like_monero_wont_be_in_jaxx_for_a_while/dd7yfo6/).

-### Who's still working on that?

-Chances are it's going to be fashionable to start claiming work on XMR support to get people buy your product in expectations of future joy.

-Nonetheless, [Exodus, the desktop multicoin wallet with Shapeshift integration](https://www.exodus.io/) seems to have Monero support as top priority for new features.

-Likewise the official web client mymonero.com should get a mobile interface later this year.
-Mymonero.com is a fully functional thing by now, the obvious idea would be to use what is there now as a webview to create the most basic online-only app.
-[And some have indeed succeeded with that](https://www.reddit.com/r/Monero/comments/5tfz27/why_not_use_opensourced_mymonero_fronend_as_quick/), so hopefully this is expectation is a realistic one.

-<h4 class="post comment" id="disqus_embed">Comment on "{{ page.title }}"</h4>

-<amp-iframe width="600px" height="400px" layout="responsive" sandbox="allow-scripts allow-same-origin allow-modals allow-popups allow-forms" src="https://amp2disqus.netlify.com/altcointrading/#monero"><amp-img layout="fill" src="/img/ads/ad-placeholder.jpg"
- placeholder></amp-img></amp-iframe>
+#### Light Wallets for Monero

+In the meantime there has been a lot of progress in terms of smartphone apps for Monero.
+They are all third-party and there have been some fraudulent apps, too - [see the article on Monero light clients](/monero-wallet/).